ember-learn/super-rentals-tutorial/src/chapters/01-orientation.md

 tree super-rentals /F
 ```

-We will get to know the purposes of these files and folders as we go.
-For now, just know we will spend most of the time working within the `app` folder.
+We'll learn about the purposes of these files and folders as we go.
+For now, just know that we'll spend most of our time working within the `app` folder.

+## Starting and Stopping the Development Server

 Ember CLI comes with a lot of different commands for a variety of development tasks, such as the `ember new` command that we saw earlier.
 It also comes with a *development server*, which we can launch with the `ember server` command: